 Management Guru Peter Drucker famously stated that culture eats strategy for breakfast.

-So, What does "culture eats strategy" mean for you and your organization?
+So what does "culture eats strategy" mean for you and your organization?

 You'll even have a hard time executing your normal business strategy, at the minimum.

-There are lots of great managers who work really well with people; What might be missing is the underlying drive of culture in your organization.
+There are lots of great managers who work really well with people - What might be missing is the underlying drive of culture in your organization.

-- Check the Pulse.
+- Check the Pulse

 - Your people want to contribute to the success of their work place.
 Create a safe space for them to discuss what's going on and what needs to be addressed to make their work lives better and more fulfilling.
 They will appreciate the fact that the management/leadership is people focused, and they in turn will be more engaged with their work.
-(You can hire a skilled facilitator to help)
+(You can hire a skilled strategic planning facilitator to help)

-- Create a vision
+- Develop a vision

-- Create short term wins
+- Celebrate short term wins

 - Now that you know where you're going, make visible successes towards that path.
 Once people see that the change towards creating a culture is happening then it will start to get Real and they are more likely to get behind it and then you'll start to get momentum.

-Creating a culture is more than just having a set of values and a vision.
+Developing culture is more than just having a set of values and a vision.

-You've no doubt heard about "Talking the Talk" and "Walking the Walk"
+"Talking the Talk" and "Walking the Walk"